 Arizona v.
 ITCA

-The Lawyers' Committee and several other legal organizations represent a broad coalition of Arizonans - including the Inter Tribal Council of Arizona, Inc., the Hopi Tribe, the League of Women Voters of Arizona, the League of United Latin American Citizens, the Arizona Advocacy Network, and State Senator Steve Gallardo - in ITCA v.
-Arizona, challenging the voting-related provisions of Arizona's Proposition 200, adopted in November 2004.
-Proposition 200 requires that citizens present certain specified proof of citizenship when registering to vote, and requires that voters present identification at the polls on Election Day in order to vote.
+In this case, originally filed in 2006, the Lawyers' Committee and several other legal organizations represent a broad coalition of Arizonans - including the Inter Tribal Council of Arizona, Inc., the Hopi Tribe, the League of Women Voters of Arizona, the League of United Latin American Citizens, the Arizona Advocacy Network, and State Senator Steve Gallardo - to challenge the voting-related provisions of Arizona's Proposition 200, adopted in November 2004.
+Proposition 200 specified that citizens must present documentary evidence of citizenship when registering to vote, and that voters must present identification at the polls on Election Day in order to vote.

-We appealed to the Ninth Circuit Court of Appeals focusing on two issues.
-First, we argued that the proof of citizenship requirement is preempted by the National Voter Registration Act of 1993 ("NVRA") insofar as the Arizona sought to apply this requirement to persons registering vote using the national mail-in registration form issued by the federal government pursuant to the NVRA (the "Federal Form").
-The NVRA requires that Arizona "accept and use" the Federal Form for voter registration.
-The Federal Form provides that applicants must certify their U.S. citizenship (under penalty of perjury) but does not require that applicants supply any additional proof of citizenship such as that prescribed by Proposition 200.
-By rejecting Federal Forms that do not comply with the State's supplemental citizenship procedure, Arizona was not complying with the NVRA's "accept and use" mandate.
+After several years of unsuccessful litigation, we prevailed in the Ninth Circuit Court of Appeals, first in October 2010 in a three-judge panel ruling and then in April 2012 in an en banc ruling.
+The en banc court, by a vote of 8-2, held that Arizona's proof of citizenship requirement is preempted by the National Voter Registration Act of 1993 ("NVRA") insofar as the State sought to apply the requirement to persons registering to vote using the NVRA's national mail-in registration form (the "Federal Form").
+The NVRA requires that Arizona "accept and use" the Federal Form for voter registration for federal elections.
+The Federal Form, as prescribed by the federal Election Assistance Commission ("EAC"), provides for applicants to certify their U.S. citizenship under penalty of perjury, but does not require applicants to supply any documentary proof of citizenship such as that prescribed by Arizona.
+Nonetheless, Arizona directed county election officials to reject all Federal Forms that did not comply with the State's supplemental citizenship procedure.

 Supreme Court Documents